WOMEN'S HISTORY MONTH

-In September, the Friends of the San Francisco Commission on the Status of Women hosts a luncheon to recognize the women and men who advance women's human rights.
+In the Fall, the Friends of the San Francisco Commission on the Status of Women hosts a luncheon to recognize women and men who advance women's human rights.
 The award is given to those who demonstrate leadership in various sectors in the community, including Edcuation, Entrepeneurship, Health, Government, Labor, Media, Philanthropy, and much more.
 For more information on past awardees and future luncheons, please visit the Friends of the Commission website.